Ephraim Brown – Murdered on the Oregon Trail

 Having been abandoned by Chester Swift for many years, she married William Newman on December 20, 1882, in Tulare, California.
 She soon retrieved her children from the orphanage.
 However, not long after the marriage, Chester Swift showed up, and the marriage to Newman was dissolved.
 Soon afterward, both men left, never to be seen again.

-Ephraim Brown’s grave is located near Rock Creek, outside Atlantic City, Wyoming.
+Ephraim Brown’s grave is near Rock Creek, outside Atlantic City, Wyoming.
 He was 34 at the time of his death.
 The grave is still marked by the headstone put up by Brown’s companions on August 2, 1857.

-Compiled by Kathy Alexander/Legends of America, updated December 2021.
+Compiled by Kathy Alexander/Legends of America, updated October 2023.

 Also See: